University of Agronomic Sciences and Veterinary Medicine of Bucharest: History

-Its origin lies in a document signed in 1852 by Barbu Dimitrie Ştirbei, Ruler of Wallachia (1849–1856), who founded the Institute of Agriculture in Pantelimon, near Bucharest.
+Its origin lies in a document signed in 1852 by Barbu Dimitrie Știrbei, Ruler of Wallachia (1849–1856), who founded the Institute of Agriculture in Pantelimon, near Bucharest.
 The Institute started its activity in 1853, being joined a few years later in 1861 by the School of Veterinary Medicine.
 The agronomic and veterinary education evolved towards more developed forms, interrelated to the increasing need of specialists in plant and animal breeding, with the development of specialised sciences and knowledge.

 In 1867, when the curricula expanded to include forestry sciences, the school became the Central School of Agriculture and Forestry.
 The first experimental didactic farm in Romania was established within this institution.
-On the 1st of August 1868, King Carol I laid the foundation stone of the new campus on the Herăstrău Estate in Bucharest, and in 1869, teachers and students started their activity there.
+On the 1st of August 1868, King Carol I of Romania laid the foundation stone of the new campus on the Herăstrău Estate in Bucharest, and in 1869, teachers and students started their activity there.
 In 1887, the first agricultural research institution in Romania, named the Bucharest Agronomic Station, was established within the school and experimental land plots were established on the Herăstrău lake shore.

 The first part of the 20th century saw many changes to the structure of the school.
 In 1915, it was renamed as the Higher School of Agriculture, and in 1921, the School of Veterinary Medicine became a faculty of the University of Bucharest.
-During the following years, the agronomic education developed further under several names: Higher School of Agriculture from Herăstrău (1915), Academy of Higher Agronomic Studies (1929), Faculty of Agronomy – merged within the Politehnica School of Bucharest (1938), and the Agronomic Institute of Bucharest (1948).
+During the following years, the agronomic education developed further under several names: Higher School of Agriculture of Herăstrău (1915), Academy of Higher Agronomic Studies (1929), Faculty of Agronomy – merged within the Politehnica School of Bucharest (1938), and the Agronomic Institute of Bucharest (1948).
 In 1948, the Faculty of Veterinary Medicine returned to the Agronomic Institute of Bucharest, once again becoming part of the university.

 In 1992, the name changed to the University of Agronomic Sciences, and in 1996 it became the University of Agronomic Sciences and Veterinary Medicine of Bucharest.

 The University of Agronomic Sciences and Veterinary Medicine of Bucharest has adopted the Bologna Process and European Credit Transfer and Accumulation System (ECTS).
-The University currently offers programs in Romanian, English and French in all the three cycle: cycle 1 (bachelor's degree), cycle 2 (master's degree) and cycle 3 (doctorate).
+The University currently offers programs in Romanian, English, and French in all the three cycles: cycle 1 (bachelor's degree), cycle 2 (master's degree), and cycle 3 (doctorate).